-In doing research for this post, I expected to find evidence demonstrating that the accepted age of adulthood (a.k.a., "the age of majority") was pushed back gradually over the centuries, as life expectancy increased and intellectual work gradually replaced physical work.
+In doing research for this article, I expected to find evidence showing that the accepted age of adulthood (a.k.a., "the age of majority") was gradually pushed back over the centuries, as life expectancies increased and intellectual work gradually replaced physical work.
 After all, the legal age of marriage in America was once 12 for girls and 14 for boys (Dahl, 2010), while the age of religious maturity in two of the world's oldest religions—Judaism and Catholocism (i.e., the age of the rituals of Bar Mitzvah and Confirmation)—have been set around age 13 for centuries (Minnerath, 2007; Olitsky, 2000).

-Even more surprising is that 2,000 years ago, early Roman law set the age of full maturity at 25, establishing the minimum age for young males to independently engage in formal acts and contracts without advisement.
-Furthermore, between the ages of 15 and 25, young Roman males were placed under the temporary guardianship of adults known as Curatores, and "a curator’s approval was required to validate young males’ formal acts or contracts until they reached twenty-five years of age."
+Even more surprising is that 2,000 years ago, early Roman law set the age of full maturity at 25, which established the minimum age for young men to independently engage in formal acts and contracts without advisement.
+Furthermore, between the ages of 15 and 25, young Roman men were placed under the temporary guardianship of adults known as Curatores, and "a curator’s approval was required to validate young males’ formal acts or contracts until they reached twenty-five years of age."

 The ubiquitous pressures of social media alone have increased the emotional stakes of everything that today's adolescents try to do, in ways that no previous generation ever experienced.
 These pressures are even too burdensome for many healthy adults to handle, let alone kids in their teens and 20s who are still waiting for the brain development and experiential learning that will help them to establish emotional resilience.